 This experiment, while famous, is not the perfect proof for the “six degrees” phenomenon, and has received some criticism: Longer chains were more likely to be broken; people were not selected entirely at random; the number of broken chains was very high; and people often selected their recipients based on geography, even though they might have had a close-living acquaintance who personally knew the target.

-Small world networks are characterized by the presence of hubs: objects in the network that connect to more other objects than most of the objects in the network do.
+Small world or six degrees networks are characterized by the presence of hubs: objects in the network that connect to more other objects than most of the objects in the network do.
 Translated to social networks, it simply means that some people have more aquaintances than others do.
-When connecting one object with another within such a network, the shortest path often includes a hub.
+When connecting one object with another within such a network, the shortest path towards six degrees often includes a hub.